Porcari-Karim/SpringBoot-Vite-integration/README.md

 Allows vite integration directly with the spring application.

-As long as the "environment.type" to "development" inside your application property and "vite.url" contains the localhost url of your Vite development server, your spring app will serve your Vite app from any url that doesn't match "/api" (it supports HMR).
+As long as the "environment.type" is set to "development" inside your application property and "vite.url" contains the localhost url of your Vite development server, your spring app will serve your Vite app from any url that doesn't match "/api" (it supports HMR).
 You still need to start your vite server manually.